What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 Let us know — we’re counting on you to help Encyclo get better.

-The Journal is the largest U.S. newspaper, with more than 2.2 million in daily circulation as of 2012, 1.5 million of which comes from print.
+The Journal is the second-largest U.S. newspaper, with more than 2.2 million in combined print and digital daily circulation as of 2014 and an editorial staff of about 1,800.
 It has long been considered the nation’s top newspaper for financial and business news.

 The Wall Street Journal’s website has been primarily restricted to paying customers since it was launched in 1995.

 Currently, some of the site’s features are available to anyone, but access to the entire site is limited to online subscribers who pay about $2 per week.
 In 2010, the Journal reported 414,000 paid subscribers to its website and other e-editions on its mobile devices, making it possibly the largest paid-subscription news site on the Internet.
 In 2011, the Journal reported adding 200,000 subscribers on mobile devices, such as Apple’s iPad and Amazon’s Kindle.
-It joined Apple’s in-app Newsstand subscription service in 2012.
+As of 2013, the Journal had 917,000 digital subscribers, accounting for about 40% of its total circulation.
+The paper joined Apple’s in-app Newsstand subscription service in 2012.

 The Journal has opened up more of its content to nonsubscribers in recent years, allowing, for example, readers from Google News to view individual articles for free.
 At the same time, though, managing editor Robert Thomson and owner Rupert Murdoch have charged Google with leeching off of news organizations’ content, and Murdoch has threatened to remove all of News Corp.’s content from Google.
 The Journal began pulling back some content from Google’s First Click Free program in late 2011.